SreeragKolath/SreeragKolath/README.md

 **Hi there, I'm** [SREERAG K](https://www.linkedin.com/in/sreerag-radhakrishnan-599036130/) :raised_hand_with_fingers_splayed:

 I'm passionate about Artificial Intelligence, Machine Learning and Natural Language Processing.
 I am currently working as **Software Engineer** in **Techversant Infotech**.
-If you have an idea related to my areas of interest, feel free to shoot me at [LinkedIn](https://www.linkedin.com/in/sreerag-radhakrishnan-599036130/)!
+If you have similar areas of interest, feel free to shoot me at [LinkedIn](https://www.linkedin.com/in/sreerag-radhakrishnan-599036130/)!

 ## Skills: